Light-induced switching between singlet and triplet superconducting states: Results

-We first demonstrate key qualitative features by example of the conceptually simplest single-band model on a rectangular lattice [Fig. \ref{fig:rectangular}a] that captures the essential physics for switching to metastable odd-parity superconductor.
-We choose a hopping anisotropy $\delta t = 0.2$ interaction parameters $v_{s} = -3$, $v_{p_x}=v_{p_y}=-2.4$, in units of hopping.
-As spin-orbit interactions in centrosymmetric crystals require at least a two-orbital unit cell, we break $SU(2)$ via a small Zeeman magnetic field $\Delta_\text{Zeeman}=0.1$ [see Methods].
-TDGL parameters are computed from the microscopic model; we furthermore include phenomenological inertial/damping coefficients of $\gamma = \eta = 0.1$.
+We first demonstrate key qualitative features by example of the conceptually simplest single-band model on a rectangular lattice [Fig. \ref{fig:rectangular}\textbf{a}] that captures the essential physics for switching to metastable odd-parity superconductor.
+We choose a hopping anisotropy $\delta t = 0.2$, {chemical potential $\mu=-0.1$, and interaction parameters $v_{s} = -1.75$, $v_{p_x}=v_{p_y}=-2.5$, in units of hopping.} As spin-orbit interactions in centrosymmetric crystals require at least a two-orbital unit cell, we break $SU(2)$ via a small Zeeman magnetic field $\Delta_\text{Zeeman}=0.1$ [see Methods].
+The free energy parameters are computed from the microscopic model, and the phenomenological inertial/damping coefficients { are set to $\gamma=1.0$, $\eta=0.1$}.
 The temperature $T = 0.1$ lies below the critical temperature for the $s$-wave and $p_x$-wave channel, with $s$-wave pairing stabilized in equilibrium.
 Crucially, the coupling between these channels is first-order in $\mathbf{A}(t)$.
 For simplicity, we assume that pairing interactions in the $d$-wave and extended $s$-wave channels vanish.
 Furthermore, an $x$-polarized pulse couples solely to $p_x$ order, yielding an appealingly simple minimal action

 where we abbreviate $\mathcal{A}_{ii} \equiv a_i$, $\mathcal{B}_{iiii} \equiv b_i$, and $\mathcal{B}_{iijj} \equiv b_{ij}$, and assume equal inertial ($\gamma$) and damping ($\eta$) coefficients without loss of generality.
 The first two lines describe decoupled TDGL actions for $s$ and $p \equiv p_x$ order parameters.
-The third line describes their quartic coupling that dictates the emergence of a metastable minimum; the last line couples $s$ and $p$ orders to linear order in the light field $A^\mu$.
-Both $s$- and $p_x$-wave order parameters remain completely real.
-This limits the relevant space to a visualizable two-dimensional space of real order parameters, allowing the dynamics to be completely captured by a free energy contour plot (see Figure \ref{fig:rectangular}\textbf{b}).
+The third line describes their quartic coupling that dictates the emergence of a metastable minimum, and the last line couples $s$ and $p$ orders to linear order in the light field $A^\mu$. { In the rectangular model, this coupling keeps the $s$- and $p_x$-wave order parameters completely real, allowing the dynamics to be completely captured by a visualizable two-dimensional free energy contour plot} (see Figure \ref{fig:rectangular}\textbf{b}).